lab-brussels-1/The-first-group/planning/development-strategy.md

 > "as a user I can read the title of the page"

 > "As a plantsman I can easily understand what is this page about"

->As a middle shool student I can find some visual content for my presentation
+>"As a middle shool student I can find some visual content for my presentation"

->As a user I can be sure that this page is reliable
+>"As a user I can be sure that this page is reliable"

 <!-- detailed description -->